aamistak/gatsby-starter-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: Great coffee with a consciencex
 image: /img/home-jumbotron.jpg
-heading: Great coffee with a conscience
+heading: Great coffee with a consciencex
-subheading: Support sustainable farming while enjoying a cup
+subheading: Support sustainable farming while enjoying a cupx
 mainpitch:
-  title: Why Kaldi
+  title: Why Kaldix
   description: >
     Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
 We source all of our beans